dgraph-io/dgraph/wiki/content/query-language/index.md

 ```

 If a `uid` predicate contains a reverse index, both the predicate and the reverse
-predicate are part of any type definition that contains that predicate.
+predicate are part of any type definition which contain that predicate.
 Expand queries will follow that convention.

 Edges can be used in multiple types: for example, `name` might be used for both a person